Air Charter Safety Foundation

 - Associate members are insurance companies/brokers, training centers, maintenance facilities, FBO’s, aircraft manufacturers, and others.

-- Affiliate members are other non-profit organizations and small businesses, consultants, flight departments, and aircraft brokers.
+- Affiliate members are other non-profit organizations and small businesses, consultants, and aircraft brokers.

 - Universities and schools committed to supporting aviation education, and advancing the mission and goals of the Air Charter Safety Foundation.